Visiting Qatari envoy holds talks with MEA official on Afghanistan | Law-Order

 Qatar's capital Doha has been the venue for the intra-Afghan peace talks.
 The Gulf country has been playing a role in the Afghan peace process.

-The Afghan envoy also called on Sanjay Bhattacharya, Secretary (Consular, Passport and Visa and Overseas Indian Affairs division) in the MEA and discussed bilateral issues.
+The Qatari envoy also called on Sanjay Bhattacharya, Secretary (Consular, Passport and Visa and Overseas Indian Affairs division) in the MEA and discussed bilateral issues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)